Animations showing basic orthodontic techniques used with the Invisalign® system.

 With this approach, the dentist will shave down the crowded teeth just slightly using their dental drill or a diamond-coated strip (a process termed "tooth stripping").

-It's then possible to use braces (Invisalign® or traditional) to realign the teeth within the same amount of space that already existed.
+It's then possible to use Invisalign® to realign the teeth within the same amount of space that already existed.

-C) Tooth crowding can sometimes be resolved by "expanding" the patient's dental arch.
+C) Resolving tooth crowding by "expanding" the patient's dental arch.

-Another approach that can be with the Invisalign® system is to resolve tooth crowding by expanding (flaring out) the patient's teeth just slightly.
+Another approach that can be used with the Invisalign® system is to correct tooth crowding by flaring out the patient's teeth just slightly (expanding their arch).

 An example that involves front teeth.

-When it is used, it almost always involves the realignment of lower front teeth.
-And yes, the patient will end up only having three lower incisors (positioned in a space that's normally occupied by four).
+When this method is used, it almost always involves the realignment of lower front teeth.
+And yes, the patient will end up only having 3 lower incisors (positioned in a space that's normally occupied by 4).
 But the vast majority of people who see this smile will never notice.

 E) Rotated teeth can be realigned with removable braces.